lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

 ```

 An attempt is made to notify the token receiver about the `amount` tokens changing owners using LSP1 interface.
 When force is FALSE the token receiver MUST support LSP1.
+The receiver may revert when the token being sent is not wanted.

 #### Parameters: